-Blank out When enabled, Akeeba Backup will not include the username and password of database connections in the backup.
-Please note that this option only removes the database username username/ password and password from the installation/sql/databases.json (or databases.ini, depending on your Akeeba Backup version) file which is included in the backup.
-It does not remove the database connection information from the configuration.php file of Joomla!.
-If you want to remove the database connection information for security reasons you should exclude configuration.php from your backup using the Files and Directories Exclusion filter feature of Akeeba Backup.
-Generate When this is not checked, Akeeba Backup will create one INSERT statement for each data row of each table.
-When you have lots of rows with insignificant amount of data, such as extended INSERTs banner and click tracking logs, the overhead of the INSERT statement is much higher than the actual data, causing a massively bloated database dump file.
+When this is not checked, Akeeba Backup will create one INSERT statement for each data row of each table.
+When you have lots of rows with insignificant amount of data, such as banner and click tracking logs, the overhead of the INSERT statement is much higher than the actual data, causing a massively bloated database dump file.
 When this option is enabled, the dump engine will create a single INSERT statement for multiple rows of data, reducing the overhead and resulting into significantly smaller backup archives.
 Moreover, this will lead to much less SQL commands being run during restoration, which is of importance on many restrictive shared hosting environments.
 It is suggested to turn this setting on.

-Max packet size If the previous setting is enabled, this setting defines the maximum length of a single INSERT for extended statement.
+Max packet size for extended INSERTs If the previous setting is enabled, this setting defines the maximum length of a single INSERT statement.
 Most MySQL servers have a configured limit of maximum statement length and will not accept an INSERT statement over 1Mb.
-It is suggested to leave the default INSERTs conservative setting (128Kb) unless you know what you're doing.
+It is suggested to leave the default conservative setting (128Kb) unless you know what you're doing.
 If you get restoration failures indicating that you exceeded the maximum query length, please lower this setting.